None-later/GDPR.Application.Docs/End User/Languages.md

 #   Languages we support

-We currently have targted the support of the following languages:
+We currently have targeted the support of the following languages (they may or may not be enabled on the platform):

 -   Arabic (AR)
 -   German (DE)